M0Hassan/alx-zero_day/0x03-git/README.md

-Created the 0x03 git directory
+Updated the README file in the 0x03 git directory